swhsiang/engl111/content/post/reflection-3.md

 # Reason
 Full-time students usually have heavy workloads.
-Students would prioritize their own tasks and then the conflict of interest occured.
+Students may prioritize their own tasks and that's the moment where the conflict of interest among the group happened.

+Another possible reason is the difference of cultural values.

 # Reconstruct
+In an ideal case, inviting everyone in the group to exchange their expectations to the project and each other.
+Once the group finds the concensus.
+In addition to that, someone in the group must stand out to be the one who reminds everyone when to do what.
+By doing that, everyone would stay on the right track and complete the project on time.